(la BET a lole)

 • Hepatic impairment: Use with caution in patients with hepatic impairment; bioavailability is increased due to decreased first-pass metabolism.

-• Myasthenia gravis: Use with caution in patients with myasthenia gravis.
+• Myasthenia gravis: Use beta blockers with caution in patients with myasthenia gravis.

-• Peripheral vascular disease (PVD) and Raynaud’s disease: May precipitate or aggravate symptoms of arterial insufficiency in patients with PVD and Raynaud’s disease; use with caution and monitor for progression of arterial obstruction.
+• Peripheral vascular disease (PVD) and Raynaud disease: Beta blockers may precipitate or aggravate symptoms of arterial insufficiency in patients with PVD and Raynaud disease; use with caution and monitor for progression of arterial obstruction.

 • Psoriasis: Beta-blocker use has been associated with induction or exacerbation of psoriasis, but cause and effect have not been firmly established.

-• Psychiatric disease: Use with caution in patients with a history of psychiatric illness; may cause or exacerbate CNS depression.
+• Psychiatric disease: Use with caution in patients with a history of psychiatric illness.
+Although the risk is small, labetalol may cause or exacerbate CNS depression; however, the use of beta-blockers should not be withheld if benefit exceeds this risk (Verbeek 2011).

-• Thyroid disease: May mask signs of hyperthyroidism (eg, tachycardia).
+• Thyroid disease: Beta blockers may mask signs of hyperthyroidism (eg, tachycardia).
 If hyperthyroidism is suspected, carefully manage and monitor; abrupt withdrawal may exacerbate symptoms of hyperthyroidism or precipitate thyroid storm.

 Concurrent drug therapy issues:

-• Elderly: Elimination of labetalol is reduced in elderly patients; lower maintenance doses may be required.
-Bradycardia may be observed more frequently in elderly patients (>65 years of age); dosage reductions may be necessary.
+• Elderly: Bradycardia may be observed more frequently in elderly patients (>65 years of age); dosage reductions may be necessary.

 Dosage form specific issues: